jeremyandrews/argus/README.md

 # Argus

 Argus is a Rust-based program designed to read RSS feeds, summarize articles based on specified topics, and post these summaries to a Slack channel via webhook.
+The name "Argus" is inspired by Argus Panoptes, the all-seeing giant in Greek mythology, reflecting the program's ability to monitor and analyze numerous information sources.

 ## Features